nextgis/dtclassifier/README.md

 # DTclassifier
-DTClassifier plugin for QGIS.
+DTclassifier plugin for QGIS.
 Uses decision trees from OpenCV to classify any kind of rasters with QGIS.
 Optimized for simplicity of operation.
+Runs as GUI and as console version.

 Supports QGIS 2.8+